 There are three observation decks at Top of the Rock.
 The first is an indoor deck on the 67th floor where you can enjoy panoramic views of New York City regardless of the weather.
 These windows were crowded during our visit, so we quickly moved up to the middle observation deck on the 69th floor.
 Like the lower deck, you can look straight down to the street through tall glass panes.
 The top deck, on the 70th floor, looks down on the middle deck, and has no glass panes for completely unobstructed views.
 We found that this deck had the smallest crowds.

 Tips for Families

 I strongly recommend planning your visit for a clear day when the weather won’t keep you away from the outdoor observation decks.
 That’s where you’ll get the least crowded views and best photos.
-It will serve you well to purchase tickets online in advance, but not so far in advance that you can’t plan around the weather.
+It’s a good idea to purchase tickets online in advance, but not so far in advance that you can’t plan around the weather.
 Avoid weekends, holidays and other peak times if you can.
 We visited on a Tuesday afternoon in early June and wait times were low during our visit.
 I doubt that having a timed ticket was much of an advantage at that time.

-My 7-year-old son was not excited about being on Top of the Rock.
+My 7-year-old son did not love Top of the Rock.
 He wasn’t nervous before we entered the elevator, but this was the tallest building he had ever visited, and the high-speed elevator and impressive views kicked his anxious nature into high gear.
 Because of this, we toured the observation decks more quickly than we might have otherwise.
-If you have anxious family members, you may want to talk through the experience before you go up or arrange for them to remain on the ground.

 My 10-year-old daughter, on the other hand, was delighted by the whole adventure.
 For these kids, bring quarters to feed the coin-operated binoculars found throughout the upper decks.